Maculos/Minestatus/README.md

-# dojacat
+# Minestatus
- A discord bot and plugin to inform players of outages and shutdowns
+A cog to check the status of a minecraft server